 Blog Entries.
 Picea abies.
 Picea omorika.
 ENH-636/ST477: Pinus sylvestris: Scotch Pine.
 Edward F.

 Gilman and Dennis G. Watson2 Introduction.
 Oskoruša - staro skoro zaboravljeno eko voće.
 How to identify sorbus aucuparia, Rowan Tree.
 Sorbus aucuparia, click to enlarge An ideal tree for the medium or large garden.

 The Rowan tree takes 40 years to reach 15m (50ft) high and 9m (30ft) in diameter.
 Rowan or Mountain Ash (sorbus aucuparia)The Rowan tree is native to the majority of Europe (the far south excluded), North Africa and Asia Minor.
 Because it is such an attractive tree it is planted in all the temperate regions of world in parks, gardens and arboretum.
 The leaves are shown on the left (click the picture to enlarge).
 Each stem has around 11 to 15 individual leaves which are toothed along the edges except at the base where they are untoothed.

 Outside their natural ranges, eucalypts are both lauded for their beneficial economic impact on poor populations:22 and criticised for being "water-guzzling" aliens, leading to controversy over their total impact.
 Description Size and habit A mature eucalyptus may take the form of a low shrub or a very large tree.
 There are three main habits and four size categories that species can be divided into.
 Silver Dollar Eucalyptus Trees & Eucalyptus Plants.
 Incredibly aromatic Grows up to 6 ft. per year!

 Drought tolerant This is the most fragrant Eucalyptus tree that we know of.
-Some other varieties are faint or have no smell at all.
-Not this one.
-You have likely smelled its leaves in flower arrangements or in potpourie.
 Eucalyptus cinerea.
 This plant has poison characteristics.

 It is native to both northeast and central China and Taiwan.
 Unlike other members of the genus Ailanthus, it is found in temperate climates rather than the tropics.
 The tree grows rapidly and is capable of reaching heights of 15 metres (49 ft) in 25 years.
 However, the species is also short lived and rarely lives more than 50 years.
 The tree was first brought from China to Europe in the 1740s and to the United States in 1784.
 Description Botanical drawing of the leaves, flowers and samaras from Britton and Brown's 1913 Illustrated flora of the northern states and Canada.
 Facts About the Gumball Tree.
 A mature gumball reaches an average height of 65 to 75 feet, with a maximum height potentially exceeding 100 feet; the average width is between 55 and 60 feet.